 To celebrate Psychology Month, the Manitoba Psychological Society has organized a variety of educational seminars for the public on a wide variety of psychology-related topics.
 RRC is fortunate to be hosting two such events.
 We’ve called them “Anxiety Forums.”

-The forums are a part of the Healthy Minds, Healthy College initiative and are supported by the Staff and Student Wellness Committee and the Students’ Association.
 Each forum will include a talk by a prominent Psychologist as well as Q & A with the audience.
-Pizza lunch is provided during both forums.
+Free pizza lunch is provided during both forums!

 What is Anxiety?